osmphp/framework/doc/tutorials/flat-file-documentation-website/04-displaying-html-content.md

 - `html` - HTML content of the file.
 We will use `Michelf\MarkdownExtra` class to transform Markdown text to HTML.
 - `title` - page title according to header in Markdown file.

-`default()` function is a standard way in Dubysa to set initial values for [properties, calculated on first access (AKA lazy properties)](../../architecture/properties#properties-calculated-on-first-access-aka-lazy-properties).
+`default()` function is a standard way in Osm to set initial values for [properties, calculated on first access (AKA lazy properties)](../../architecture/properties#properties-calculated-on-first-access-aka-lazy-properties).
 In this class initial property values are calculated in this way:

 - to get original content of the file to `$original_text` property, standard PHP `file_get_contents()` function is used